Published on

 from email.message import EmailMessage

-Next, you'll need to provide your email account information to Python.
-This includes your email address, password, and the SMTP server settings for your email service provider.
+Next, we'll specify our email credentials, such as your email address, password, and the SMTP server settings for your email service provider (e.g. Gmail, Yahoo, Outlook etc).
 Here's an example of how to set up a Gmail account:

 # Set up email account information